AWSb24/node-red-contrib-another-stepper/README.md

 - **Configurable Range**: Set start and end points for the sequence.
 - **Step Control**: Define the increment or decrement step size.
 - **Timing Adjustment**: Specify the duration for each step.
-- **Dynamic Control**: Start, stop, and reset the sequence dynamically with input messages.
+- **Dynamic Control**: Start, stop, resume, and reset the sequence dynamically with input messages.

 ## Usage